svdataman/gin/README.md

    tonic::chain_diagnosis(chain)
 ```

-Now we can visualise the posterior:
+Now we can visualise the posterior by plotting the 1 and 2 parameter marginal distributions.

 ```R
    # name the parameters